weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 9. Scroll to the right and select the **Consent** button for the permissions **Team.Create**.

+    <mark>Change 'Get' to 'POST' in query if "Team.Create" Permission is not available</mark>

 10. Another **Permissions requested** page appears.
 Select **Accept**.

 11. If you are redirected to the Microsoft Developers site, navigate back to the **Graph Explorer** at: [https://developer.microsoft.com/graph/graph-explorer](https://developer.microsoft.com/graph/graph-explorer)